-I'm Gus, a lens-based artist and visual editor living and working on Wurundjeri country in Melbourne, Australia.
+I'm Gus, a lens-based artist living and working on Wurundjeri country in Melbourne, Australia.

 Working with both still and moving image, my creative practice is anchored in land and culture; the overlapping influences of where we live and who we are.
 Informed by familial narratives, national myths and connection to landscape, my work oscillates between poetic and observational forms of documentary storytelling.

-As an editor for Photo Collective, I spend my days immersed in Australian photography with a strong focus on visual narrative.
+As a co-Creative Director for Photo Collective, I spend my days immersed in Australian photography with a strong focus on visual narrative and publication.
 Alongside my colleagues, I manage the production of written content, produce short films and puts together publications such as Photo Collective Magazine.
 I also sit on the judging committee for the series-based annual award Stories and the annual Australian Photography Awards.

 Artspace at Realm, AUS 2022/23